GuusVink/ontouml-java-generation/nl.guusgrievink.emf.ontouml.model/readme.md

 The code requires the path to an OntoUML JSON file as well as a path (ending in .xmi) that indicates where the XMI should be stored.
 These paths can either be set in the code, or gives as CLI arguments.

+Also contains fragments of OntoUML JSONs and models from the OntoUML model catalogue for testing purposes.